-COFEPRIS is in charge of monitoring ads on the internet.
+COFEPRIS is in charge of monitoring ads on the Internet.
 It has been strongly monitoring drug-like products, known as "miracle products" (products with non-proved health-related claims).

-The Code of GPP states that internet promotion of prescriptiononly medicines addressed to healthcare professionals must be duly approved by the corresponding authorities.
-The advertising must be disclosed on scientific websites.
-The sponsor must be clearly identified.
+The Code of GPP states that the online promotion of prescription-only medicines addressed to healthcare professionals must be duly approved by the corresponding authorities.
+The advertising must be disclosed on scientific websites, and the sponsor must be clearly identified.

-Companies must adopt the proper measures to ensure the promotion of prescription medicines on their websites will only be accessible to healthcare professionals.
+Companies must adopt the proper measures to ensure that the promotion of prescription medicines on their websites will only be accessible to healthcare professionals.

-Recently, COFEPRIS issued guidelines for digital advertising that apply to any product subject to be monitored/approved by COFEPRIS.
+COFEPRIS issued guidelines for digital advertising that apply to any product subject to be monitored/approved by COFEPRIS.
 These guidelines clarify that digital advertising campaigns must be approved by COFEPRIS before being used on any digital media.